MachineLemonade/docs/v0.10/ee-installation-do.md

 You'll probably want to use 3 6CPU 16GB of memory nodes.
 You can read more about our resource requirements [here](https://www.astronomer.io/docs/ee-configuring-resources/)!
+**Note:** - If you work with multiple Kubernetes environments, `kubectx` is an incredibly useful tool for quickly switching between Kubernetes clusters.
+Learn more [here](https://github.com/ahmetb/kubectx).*

 ### Connecting